 A bandlimited signal can be fully reconstructed from its samples, provided that the sampling rate exceeds twice the maximum frequency in the bandlimited signal.
 This minimum sampling frequency is called the Nyquist rate.
 This result, usually attributed to Nyquist and Shannon, is known as the Nyquist–Shannon sampling theorem, or simply the sampling theorem.

-An example of a simple deterministic bandlimited signal is a sinusoid of the form Your browser may not support display of this image. .
-If this signal is sampled at a rate Your browser may not support display of this image. so that we have the samples Your browser may not support display of this image. , for all integers n, we can recover Your browser may not support display of this image. completely from these samples.
+An example of a simple deterministic bandlimited signal is a sinusoid of the form .
+If this signal is sampled at a rate so that we have the samples , for all integers n, we can recover completely from these samples.
 Similarly, sums of sinusoids with different frequencies and phases are also bandlimited.

 The signal whose Fourier transform is shown in the figure is also bandlimited.
-Suppose Your browser may not support display of this image. is a signal whose Fourier transform is Your browser may not support display of this image. , the magnitude of which is shown in the figure.
-The highest frequency component in Your browser may not support display of this image. is Your browser may not support display of this image. .
+Suppose is a signal whose Fourier transform is , the magnitude of which is shown in the figure.
+The highest frequency component in is .
 As a result, the Nyquist rate is

 or twice the highest frequency component in the signal, as shown in the figure.
-According to the sampling theorem, it is possible to reconstruct Your browser may not support display of this image. completely and exactly using the samples
+According to the sampling theorem, it is possible to reconstruct completely and exactly using the samples

 as long as